 Statement of Purpose and Expectation of Graduate Study

 The Direct Entry to MSN program (DEM), designed for students with a non-nursing baccalaureate degree, prepares graduates for entry level practice as a Registered Nurse.
 The Institute of Medicine Future of Nursing Report, the American Association of Colleges of Nursing (AACN) and the National League for Nursing (NLN) recommend the DEM as a way to facilitate the seamless academic progression of nursing students and nurses to ensure a well-educated diverse nursing workforce to advance the nation’s health (NLN, 2013).
 Currently there are approximately 70 programs nationwide with two in Maryland and two in Pennsylvania.
 With a focus on population health, students in this program will gain competence in practice innovation that will improve the health of diverse populations.
 The foundation for practice expertise at the population level will enable graduates to plan and translate research into evidenced-based interventions, practice competent care to ensure safety, improve quality of care, and advocate for health policy changes while promoting the health of individuals and populations through inter-professional collaboration.
 Graduates will use leadership skills to make critical decisions and promote and interpret current and emerging nursing roles to other members of the profession, other disciplines, consumers, and legislators as well as advocate for health policy change to improve population health.
 The Direct Entry to MSN program prepares graduates to seamlessly transition to the Doctor of Nursing Practice (DNP) or the PhD in Nursing Science programs at the University of Delaware.
-Students who complete the Direct Entry to MSN program will earn 12 credits toward their DNP if they choose to complete the DNP at the University of Delaware (UD).
-Students must declare their intention to transition to the DNP program at UD no later than the end of their second year in the Direct to MSN program.
-Once a student graduates from the Direct to DEM, all credits taken toward the DNP will be forfeit.
-If a student decides to return for the DNP, he/she must take substitute courses that can transfer in credit toward the DNP.
+Students who complete the Direct Entry to MSN (DEM) program can earn 12 credits toward their DNP if they choose to complete the DNP at the University of Delaware (UD) and commit to do so prior to graduation from the DEM program.
+Students must declare their intention to transition to the DNP program at UD no later than the end of their second year in the DEM program, in order for the 12 credits to be applied to their DNP degree Once a student graduates from the DEM, all credits taken toward the DNP will be forfeited.
+If a student decides to return for the DNP, he/she must take alternate courses that can transfer in credit toward the DNP.

 Date of Permanent Status